Students react to potential North and South Korea peace

 "At some point, families from both South and North can come together and finally meet each other," Kim said.

-The dark history between the two countries is evident but Aun believes his people will be able to overcome and push forward.
+The dark history between the two countries is evident but Aum believes his people will be able to overcome and push forward.

-"I honestly don't know how we're going to overcome those wounds but I think we will somehow; I have the faith," Aun said.
+"I honestly don't know how we're going to overcome those wounds but I think we will somehow; I have the faith," Aum said.